Position

 What does a Data Engineer do?

-A Data Engineer creates and maintains systems that collect, store, and manage data.
+A Data Engineer creates and maintains systems that collect, process, and store data.
 They work with large sets of data to ensure it is accessible and usable for analysis.
 This role involves designing databases, building data pipelines, and ensuring data quality.
 Data Engineers collaborate with data scientists and analysts to provide them with the data they need to make informed decisions.

 View Data Engineer jobs nearby